hoxxep/portable-hash/README.md

 /// stable and portable between platforms, compiler, and crate versions.
 #[test]
 fn test_my_hasher() {
-    // Load the fixture database from a file in your git repository. let mut fixtures = FixtureDB::load(CustomHasher::default(), "path/to/fixtures.csv");
+    // Load/store the expected hash outputs from a file in your git repository. let mut fixtures = FixtureDB::load(CustomHasher::default(), "path/to/fixtures.csv");

-    // Run over thousands of default test suite fixtures test_default_fixtures(&mut fixtures);
+    // Run thousands of test suite fixtures on standard types. test_default_fixtures(&mut fixtures);

-    // Test your own PortableHash types
+    // Test your own PortableHash types.
     fixtures.test_fixture("test_name", MyType { a: 42 });

-    // Log the summary stats and check all tests passed. fixtures.finish();
+    // Log the summary stats and error if any hash outputs changed. fixtures.finish();
 }
 ```